ISCS-ZJU/AdaMBE/README.md

 before you run the docker image.
 ```
 sudo apt install nvidia-docker2
-docker pull fhxu00/gmbe
+docker pull fhxu00/adambe
 ```
 To run the docker image, you should execute the following command.
-Assure that the host machine has installed the nvidia driver with the version mentioned above.
+To measure the performance of GMBE, assure that the host machine has installed the nvidia driver with the version mentioned above.
 ```
-docker run -it --gpus all --name gmbe-test fhxu00/gmbe bash
+docker run -it --gpus all --name adambe-test fhxu00/adambe bash
 ```
-We have prepared the source code in the directory `~/MBE-GPU` and downloaded all testing datasets in the docker image.
-You can now compile the source code and run the testing scripts in the docker as follows.
+We have prepared the source code in the directory `~/AdaMBE-public` and downloaded all testing datasets in the docker image.
+Now you just need to compile the source code and run the testing scripts in the docker image as follows.

 ## Compiling
-Using the following commands, one can easily compile the GMBE.
-The generated executable file is located at `bin/MBE_GPU`.
+Using the following commands, one can easily compile the AdaMBE.
+The generated executable file is located at `bin/MBE_ALL`.
 ```
 # Get source code
 git clone --recursive [repository_url]
-cd MBE-GPU
+cd AdaMBE-public

-# compiling with specific GPU type.
-If your GPU is A100, V100 and 2080TI, you can replace [GPU_TYPE] with the specific GPU type,
-# otherwise you should revise the file CMakeLists.txt under the directory src/ to support your GPU.
+# compiling
-bash ./scripts/compile-GMBE.sh [GPU_TYPE]
+bash ./scripts/compile-adambe.sh
 ```
-You can refer to the [QA-1](#QA) about how to support your GPUs.

 ## Dataset preparing
 For convenience, we provide a script to download and preprocess datasets.
 You can run the following command and you will find the preprocessed datasets under the new directory `datasets/`.
-You will find two formats of each datasets, one is in adjacency format stored with the extention `.adj`, another one is in edge pairs format stored with the extention `.graph`.
-The latter one is specifically prepared for ooMBEA and PARMBE.
 ```
 bash ./preprocess/prepare_dataset.sh
 ```

 ## Running

-You can run GMBE with the following command-line options.
+You can run AdaMBE with the following command-line options.
 ```
-./bin/MBE_GPU
+./bin/MBE_ALL
  -i: The path of input dataset file.
- -s: Select one GMBE version to run.
-0: GMBE-WARP, 1: GMBE-BLOCK, 2: GMBE, 3: GMBE-Multi-GPUs
+ -s: Select one AdaMBE version to run.
+5: AdaMBE-BIT, 6: AdaMBE-LN, 7: AdaMBE, 8: ParAdaMBE.
- -x: Number of GPUs used to run GMBE, only useful in the multi-GPUs version.
+ -t: Number of threads used to run AdaMBE, only useful for ParAdaMBE.
- -m: bound_height, default 20.
- -n: bound_size, default 1500.
- -p: Set which to enable printing the exit time of each SM.
- -f: Set which to disable computing the statistical informations of the graph.
-Recommended to set.
+ -o: The ordering technique used.
+1: random, 2: increasing, 3: unilateral order mentioned in ooMBEA.
 ```
 ## Experimental workflow
 We provide the scripts to generate the experimental results of Figure 6-13 and Table 2 in the directory `scripts/`.
 You can execute the scripts as following.
 ```
 # Running on a machine with a 96-core CPU and a GPU
-bash ./scripts/gen-fig-6.sh [GPU_TYPE]
+bash ./scripts/gen-fig-8.sh

 # Running on any machine
-bash ./scripts/gen-fig-7.sh

-# Running on a machine with a GPU
-bash ./scripts/gen-fig-8.sh [GPU_TYPE]
+bash ./scripts/gen-fig-9.sh

-# Running on a machine with a GPU
+# Running on any machine
-bash ./scripts/gen-fig-9.sh [GPU_TYPE]
+bash ./scripts/gen-fig-10.sh

-# Running on a machine with a GPU
+# Running on any machine
-bash ./scripts/gen-fig-10.sh [GPU_TYPE]
+bash ./scripts/gen-fig-11.sh

-# Running on a machine with a GPU
+# Running on any machine
-bash ./scripts/gen-fig-11.sh [GPU_TYPE]
+bash ./scripts/gen-fig-12.sh

-# Running on three machine with A100, V100 and 2080Ti respectively.
+# Running on any machine
-# It is required to collect all the results in ./fig/fig-12/[GPU_TYPE].data
-# on different machines into ./fig/fig-12/fig-12.data on a specific machine.
-# The README.md under fig/fig-12 specify the format of fig-12.data.
-bash ./scripts/gen-fig-12.sh [GPU_TYPE]
+bash ./scripts/gen-fig-13.sh

-# Running on a machine with 8 GPUs
+# Running on a machine with a 96-core CPU
-bash ./scripts/gen-fig-13.sh [GPU_TYPE]
+bash ./scripts/gen-fig-14.sh

 ```
 We provide the script to generate figures in the directory `fig/` with the results generated in above.
 You can execute the script as following.
 ```